Environmental and Natural Resource Economics

 Course structure

-- features selected topics from contemporary business cycle theory, models of long-run economic growth, and macroeconomic policy analysis.
+features selected topics from contemporary business cycle theory and quantitative analysis of macroeconomic policy.

 Environmental and Climate Economics

-- examines issues related to natural resource management including an introduction to the constraints and will offer in-depth analysis of ecological systems over time, population models, renewable and non-renewable resources and fisheries and forests.
+examines issues related to natural resource management, including an introduction to the constraints, and provides an in-depth analysis of ecological systems over time, population models, renewable and non-renewable resources, as well as fisheries and forests.

 - Behavioural Economics